Thala Dan

-MV Thala Dan, built in Aalborg in 1957, was an ice-strengthened refrigerated cargo-passenger ship.
+MS Thala Dan, built in Aalborg in 1957, was an ice-strengthened refrigerated cargo-passenger ship.
 Operated by Danish J. Lauritzen A/S from 1957 to 1982, she was jointly chartered by the Australian National Antarctic Research Expeditions and the French Polar Expeditions to re-supply their respective Antarctic stations.
 Afterwards acquired by the Brazilian Navy and renamed Barão de Teffé, she was engaged in the emergent Brazilian Antarctic Programme from 1982 to 1994.